How to use Atoka API in the best way

-The base address, shared by all endpoints: https://api.atoka.io/v2/.
+- The base url, shared by all endpoints is https://api.atoka.io/v2/

 The API needs authentication, through a token passed to each call, similar to this xuao1d61b5234c1e912b11856c3f4de3.
 If you don’t have any of these, write to us at email@example.com, we would be happy to create a trial one for you.

 You must send the token in each request using the token parameter.
 This allows us to authenticate your calls and decrease credits for the data you will download through our API.
 You can check in real time the credits available on your token at credits.atoka.io.

 Tutorial (increasing complexity)

 - Get the name and registered office of a company having the VAT ID if you just got your token and don't know where to start, this is the tutorial for you.
 We will see how to perform a simple search request by VAT